Frequently Asked Questions

 Whether you're an amateur or pro, for some reason we love knowing this stuff.

-- My favorite lenses are the Nikon 24-70 2.8, the Lensbaby Composer Pro, and Tamron 180mm.
-The 24-70 is my go-to workhorse for portraits, or when bringing just a 50mm won't be enough.
-And I luuuuv my Lensbaby and Tamron for flower photography.
-Other lenses are used depending on what I'm doing.
+My favorite lenses are the Lensbaby Composer Pro and Velvet 85mm, and Tamron 180mm.
+The Nikon 24-70 2.8 is my go-to workhorse for portraits, or when bringing just a 50mm won't be enough.
+I luuuuv my Lensbaby and Tamron for flower photography.
+Other lenses are used depending on the work at hand.
+When traveling, my focus is to travel as light as possible.

-- Best practical bag to carry gear: Tenba Discover Medium Backpack.
+Best practical bag to carry gear: Tenba Discover Medium Backpack.
 Love it.
 Lightweight, not too big or too small, travels well, and my chest doesn't get squished.
 If you've worn other camera backpacks and you're a woman, you know what I mean.
+I also bought the Tenba Discover Small to force me to carry less gear.
+(Tenba has discontinued them, so if you can find them used, I highly recommend. )